FIRS boss harps on investing in women, girl child’s empowerment -

 “All hands must be on deck to lift SWAN beyond expectations; today is important for all of us to flash back on what happened in 2020 and to prepare ourselves for 2021.

-“Where we expect lots of challenges and we are bound to crash them as they come, we cannot move forward without the presence of SWAN in our midst,” he said.
+“Where we expect lots of challenges and we are bound to crash them as they come, we cannot move forward without the presence of SWAN in our midst.”

 Speaking at the event, the SWAN Chairperson of Abuja Chapter, Taiwo Ojo, promised to continue to work closely with the Federal Government and FIRS to promote growth in the tax administration system.

-According to her, SWAN is not different from roles played by men in the Institute of Chartered Accountant of Nigeria.
+According to Ojo, SWAN is not different from roles played by men in the Institute of Chartered Accountant of Nigeria.

 “The key objective of SWAN is to go out there and let the girl child know she can also be a Chartered Accountant.

-“Both men and women can be Chartered Accountants; what we are trying to do is to enlighten them, to let them know they can become professionals, by starting from the soft aide of the ladder,” Ojo said.
+“Both men and women can be Chartered Accountants; what we are trying to do is to enlighten them, to let them know they can become professionals, by starting from the soft aide of the ladder.”

 In a separate interview, Hajia Kudirat Abdul-Hamid, Auditor-General for FCT Area Councils, Abuja, underscored the need for adequate investment in mentoring of the girl child, to achieve targets.